 \subsection{Hyperbolic pair-of-pants}

 The sphere has of course an elliptic structure, and the torus has many flat structures, see Section \ref{piatte:subsection}.
-We now construct hyperbolic structures on all surfaces $S_g$ of genus $g\geqslant 2$, and more generally on all surfaces $S_{g,b,p}$ of negative Euler characteristic.
-We start with a simple block, the \emph{pair-of-pants} $S_{0,3}$, which has Euler characteristic $-1$. \begin{prop} Given three real numbers $a,b,c\geqslant 0$ there is (up to isometries) a unique complete finite-volume hyperbolic pair-of-pants with geodesic boundary, with boundary curves of length $a$, $b$, and $c$. \end{prop}
+We now construct hyperbolic structures on all the surfaces $S_g$ of genus $g\geqslant 2$, and more generally on all the surfaces $S_{g,b,p}$ of negative Euler characteristic.
+We start with a simple block, the \emph{pair-of-pants} $S_{0,3}$, with Euler characteristic $-1$. \begin{prop} Given three real numbers $a,b,c\geqslant 0$ there is (up to isometries) a unique complete finite-volume hyperbolic pair-of-pants with geodesic boundary, with boundary curves of length $a$, $b$, and $c$. \end{prop}

-When some length in $a,b,c$ is zero, we mean that the geodesic boundary is actually a cusp (recall Section \ref{finite-volume:subsection}) and hence the surface is topologically a punctured annulus $S_{0,2,1}$, a twice punctured disc $S_{0,1,2}$, or a thrice-punctured sphere $S_{0,0,3}$: see Fig.~\ref{pantalone_degenere:fig}.
+When some length in $a,b,c$ is zero, we mean that the geodesic boundary is actually a cusp (recall Section \ref{finite-volume:subsection}) and hence the surface is topologically a punctured annulus $S_{0,2,1}$, a twice punctured disc $S_{0,1,2}$, or a thrice-punctured sphere $S_{0,0,3}$: see Figure \ref{pantalone_degenere:fig}.

-To prove this proposition we construct some right-angled hexagons in $\matH^2$ as in Fig.~\ref{esagono:fig}-(left).
+To prove this proposition we construct some right-angled hexagons in $\matH^2$ as in Figure \ref{esagono:fig}-(left).
 Three \emph{alternate sides} on a hexagon are three pairwise non-incident sides, like the $a,b,c$ shown in the figure.
-A \emph{degenerate} hexagon is one where the length of some alternate sides is zero as in Fig.~\ref{esagoni_generalizzati:fig}.
+A \emph{degenerate} hexagon is one where the length of some alternate sides is zero as in Figure \ref{esagoni_generalizzati:fig}.

 \begin{lemma} Given three real numbers $a,b,c\geqslant0$ there exists (up to isometries) a unique (possibly degenerate) hyperbolic right-angled hexagon with three alternate sides of length $a$, $b$, and $c$. \end{lemma} \begin{proof} We first suppose $a,b>0$.
-The construction of the hexagon is depicted in Fig.~\ref{esagono:fig}-(right).
-If $x=0$ the blue lines coincide, hence $P=Q$ and $f(0)=0$.
+The construction of the hexagon is depicted in Figure \ref{esagono:fig}-(right).
+If $x=0$ the \iftoggle{BW}{dark grey}{blue} lines coincide, hence $P=Q$ and $f(0)=0$.
 The function $f\colon [0,+\infty) \to [0,+\infty)$ is continuous, strictly monotonic, and with $\lim_{x\to \infty} f(x) = \infty$: therefore there is precisely one $x$ such that $f(x)=c$.

-If exactly two parameters are zero, say $a=b=0$, a simpler construction works: take a segment of length $c$ as in Fig.~\ref{esagoni_generalizzati:fig}-(centre), draw the perpendiculars at their endpoints, and a line connecting the endpoints of these.
+If exactly two parameters are zero, say $a=b=0$, a simpler construction works: take a segment of length $c$ as in Figure \ref{esagoni_generalizzati:fig}-(centre), draw the perpendiculars at their endpoints, and a line connecting the endpoints of these.